jhinshawkcidev/dev/README.md

 Bloops|BloopColumn07|Bloop07|Currency
 Bloops|BloopColumn08|Bloop08|Calculated||[Title]

 - This script lacks the functionality to fine-tune site columns - it's really only good for "template-izing" your site columns based on the above table, then diving into each site column and configuring from there.
-Notice there are no description fields, default values, etc. I will try to work on this issue.
+Notice there are no description fields, default values, etc. I will try to work on this issue - however this would push the spreadsheet to having over 20 columns.

 ***